Ketti Gallian: Career

 She went to Paris at the age of 15 and secured work as a model.
 She later went back to Nice and appeared in a number of foreign films made by Paramount.

 Her performance in The Ace, in which she played opposite Raymond Massey on the London stage, resulted in a screen contract from Fox.
 However, she never became a success while acting in America and returned to France.

 Personal life

-Gallian had an affair with Bugsy Siegel.
+Gallian had an affair with gangster Bugsy Siegel.

 Gallian married Pierre Billon.
 She died, aged 59, in Paris.